jeju5/management/cs/aws/aws_developer.md

 * The load balancer routes requests only to the healthy instances.
   * When the load balancer determines that an instance is unhealthy, it stops routing requests to that instance
+  * health check and routing is done automatically (so do nothing)

 * when your load balancer fails, it throws 504 error (Gateway timeout)
 * x-forwarded-for header
   * Requester (Public IP) -> DNS -> Load Balancer -> Application Server